 Figure 2.
 Two years of subsequent measurements taken during the rover's journey of 9 km over highly varied terrain.
 The background measurements may indicate a seasonal cycle.
 The time between measurements is insufficient to determine how frequently spikes in abundance occur, how fast they decay, or how common the spikes may be.
 The green shading incorrectly suggests knowledge of methane concentrations at times when no measurements were taken.
 [Mars Exploration Program NASA website December 16, 2014].

 A spike in methane abundance was first noted at sol 306 (Ls 336º).
-It is important to note that this a transitional time at Gale Crater, when strong flushing northern winds give way to a less intense circulations typical of the rest of the year It is commonly assumed that methane abundance remained continuously elevated between sol 466 and 526 (~Ls 55-82º), with a mean value of 7.2 ± 2.1 ppbv (95% Confidence Interval) [Webster et al., 2015], but there are no data to support this assumption.
+It is important to note that this a transitional time at Gale Crater, when strong flushing northern winds give way to a less intense circulations typical of the rest of the year as shown by Pla-Garcia et al. [2016] and Rafkin et al. [2016] (hereafter PGR16) It is commonly assumed that methane abundance remained continuously elevated between sol 466 and 526 (~Ls 55-82º), with a mean value of 7.2 ± 2.1 ppbv (95% Confidence Interval) [Webster et al., 2015], but there are no data to support this assumption.
 The infrequency of methane measurements introduces great uncertainty about variations between spikes, because it is not known precisely when the spikes began, how long they lasted, or how long it took for the values to return to background values.
 Again, the green bar in the Figure 2 is highly misleading and incorrectly suggests such knowledge.
 It could be possible that the methane values come back to background values in hours or sols after the peak, and the detected spikes were serendipitous.

 The methane concentration once again returned to background levels when a measurement was taken at sol 573 using the enrichment method.
 Subsequent measurements at sol 684 (both direct ingest and enrichment method) were also at the background level.